DataDog/documentation/content/en/serverless/installation/_index.md

 After the installation and collecting the telemetry, follow the [advanced configurations][3] to:

 - connect your metrics, traces, and logs using tags
-- collect metrics, traces, and logs from AWS API Gateway, SQS, etc.
+- collect telemetry from AWS resources such as API Gateway, AppSync, and Step Functions
-- collect the request and response payloads for individual Lambda invocations
+- capture the request and response payloads for individual Lambda invocations
 - link errors of your Lambda functions to your source code
 - filter or scrub sensitive information from logs or traces